FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/05SchemaExtensionMechanism.md

 If the *received version is greater than the decoder's version* (that is, the producer's encoder is newer than the consumer's decoder), then all fields known to the decoder may be parsed but it will be unable to parse added fields.

 Also, an old decoder may encounter unexpected enumeration values.
 The application layer determines whether an unexpected value is a fatal error.
 Probably so for a required field since the business meaning is unknown, but it may choose to allow an unknown value of an optional field to pass through.
-For example, if OrdType value J="Market If Touched" is added to a schema, and the consumer does not recognize it, then the application returns an order rejection with reason "order type not supported", even if it does not know what "J" represents.
+For example, if OrdType(40)=J (Market If Touched (MIT)) is added to a schema, and the consumer does not recognize it, then the application returns an order rejection with reason "order type not supported", even if it does not know what "J" represents.
 Note that this is not strictly a versioning problem, however.
 This exception handling is indistinguishable from the case where "J" was never added to the enum but was simply sent in error.

 If the *received version is less than the decoder's version* (that is, the producer's encoder is older than the consumer's decoder), then only the fields of the older version may be parsed.
 This information is available through metadata as "sinceVersion" attribute of a field.
 If sinceVersion is greater than received schema version, then the field is not available.
 How a decoder signals an application that a field is unavailable is an implementation detail.
 One strategy is for an application to provide a default value for unavailable fields.